catid/longhair/README.md

 The example above is just one way to use the `cauchy_256_decode` function.

-This API was designed to be flexible enough for UDP packet protocols where the data arrives out of order.
+This API was designed to be flexible enough for UDP/IP-based file transfer where the blocks arrive out of order.
 For packet erasure correction the following code is more applicable:

 ~~~